juuul/FinancePlanner/.github/README.md

 # .github Directory

-This directory contains GitHub-specific configurations and workflows for the Finance Planner repository.
+This directory contains GitHub-specific configurations and workflows for the Finance Planner repository

 ## 📁 Contents